Purchase, New York: Economy and business

 Lenovo had previously maintained its U.S. headquarters in Purchase.
 In 2006, the company announced it was moving to Morrisville, North Carolina.

 The average household income in Purchase is estimated to be approximately $352,000.

-According to Bloomberg, the Zip Code 10577 which is located in Purchase is currently ranked as the fifth wealthiest zip code in the United States.
+In 2018, Bloomberg ranked 10577 the fifth wealthiest ZIP Code in the United States.

 The hamlet "was used to film a sizeable chunk of the second season" of The Sinner in summer 2018; one featured location is the Cobble Stone Restaurant.

 Education

 Public schools

 Purchase School is the local K–5 elementary school, which is part of the Harrison Central School District.
 Harrison High School is the local high school, which offers the IB Diploma Programme, and which is the only high school operated by the Harrison Central School District.
 Harrison High School also serves the entire area of the Town of Harrison, including the Village of Harrison, which is economically diverse.
 In 2010, Superintendent of the Harrison Central School District, Louis N. Wool was named Superintendent of the Year in New York State.